---

 end

-line outside of this block.
+If present, move `get "up"` line outside of this block.

-Uncomment the root
+Uncomment the `root` line.

 Your final result will look something like this: